Heningham History, Family Crest & Coats of Arms

-England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
-The Saxon word "Ham" meant village', and the Old Norse word "Hami" similarly referred to 'homestead'.
-It is the suffix ham that leads one to believe that Heningham was originally a habitation name.
+The Heningham surname is most likely taken from the name of a village in England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
+The Saxon word "Ham" meant "village," and the Old Norse word "Hami" similarly referred to "homestead."
+It is the suffix -ham that leads one to believe that Heningham was originally a habitation name.

 Early Origins of the Heningham family